trustfractal/id-integration-docs/README.md

 This access token expires 2 hours later.

 This endpoint returns JSON.
-An example follows below.
+An example follows.

 ```
 {